perl-seis/Seis/README.md

 # KNOWN ISSUES

 There is some known issues.
-Rokugo do in the forcible way.
+Seis do in the forcible way.
-And Rokugo placed great importance on performance.
+And Seis placed great importance on performance.
-Then, rokugo giving ups some features on Perl 6.
+Then, seis giving ups some features on Perl 6.

 If you have any ideas to support these things without performance issue, patches welcome(I guess most of features can fix if you are XS hacker).